Frank Brogan: Politics

+Florida Commissioner of Education

 In 1994, Brogan was elected Florida Commissioner of Education.
 In this position he oversaw all education activities in Florida and served as a member of the Florida Cabinet, which oversaw various aspects of state government.
 He was the youngest education commissioner in Florida's history.

+Lieutenant Governor of Florida

 Brogan was seeking a second term as Education Commissioner when, in 1998, Jeb Bush asked him to be his running mate as lieutenant governor.
 The Bush/Brogan team won the general election.
-As lieutenant governor, Brogan oversaw education policy and acted as legislative liaison for the Bush Administration.
+As lieutenant governor, Brogan oversaw education policy and acted as legislative liaison for the Bush administration.
 Bush and Brogan were re-elected in 2002; Brogan departed to become president of FAU in 2003.

 Florida Atlantic University

 Brogan became the fifth president of Florida Atlantic University in 2003 and was reappointed by the FAU Board of Trustees to a second six-year term, which began in 2009, although Brogan quit this position the same year to become Chancellor of the State University System of Florida.
 Recognizing the region's strong potential to become a center of biomedical research, Brogan has placed special emphasis on creating partnerships between the university and leading research organizations.

 He fostered relationships with organizations such as The Scripps Research Institute, the Torrey Pines Institute for Molecular Studies, the Max Planck Society and the H. Lee Moffitt Cancer Center & Research Institute.
 Additionally, FAU entered into a unique public/private medical school partnership that resulted in the introduction of a complete, four-year medical education program on FAU's Boca Raton campus and the creation of FAU's independent medical school in 2010.

 During Brogan's initial six-year term, the university developed its first-ever comprehensive strategic plan, which has provided a roadmap for progress since its inception in 2006.
 He oversaw the largest physical development of the university's campuses as new facilities were built to serve FAU's undergraduate and graduate population, which surpassed 27,000 for the first time.
 He presided over the early planning stages of "Innovation Village" on the Boca Raton campus, which doubled the amount of on-campus housing while adding the wellness center, alumni center, football stadium, retail space and additional parking.
 The stadium and most of these features were developed and completed in the years after Brogan left FAU.
 In 2009 Brogan became chancellor of the State University System and resigned as president of FAU.